Reuben-Brewer/ZEDasHandController_ReubenPython2and3Class/InstallFiles_and_SupportDocuments/README_ZEDasHandController_ReubenPython2and3Class.txt

 Y axis: Foward (along camera axes)
 Z: Up (along long/baseline-axis)

+It's the same coordinate system for the ZED-mini (held vertically in hand with the USB-C cable pointing downward).

 ############################
 The ZED-mini's USB-C cable is very finicky.
 1. The USB-C plug on the camera *only works when the arrows on the cable point towards the camera's blue status-indicator LED*.